temporalio/docker-compose/README.md

 docker-compose up
 ```

+> ⚠️ If you are on an M1 Mac, you need to use Temporal v1.12. `git reset 0e68621 --hard` should get you there.
+We aim to officially support ARM images soon.

 After the Server has started, you can open the Temporal Web UI in your browser: [http://localhost:8088](http://localhost:8088).

 You can also interact with the Server using a preconfigured CLI (tctl).